raspberrypilearning/pick-your-favourite/en/step_4.md

 --- task ---

-Run your code and select your second option, you should see your new colour and content appear!
+Run your code and select your second option.
+You should see your new colour and content appear!

 You might want to add a `color` property to the class to change the text colour to make it more visible.